xgt001/tasker-for-foxos/README.md

 * Add Google Analytics
 * Add HTML5 shiv
 * Undo
-* Drag and drop reorder
-* Star a task
+* Star a task and it goes to the top
 * Edit a task
 * IE support
+* Date with desktop notification reminder

 ### Dependencies